thoka/mdtutor/PROJECT_RULES.md

 ## Iteration Flow
 1.  **Preparation**: Create a feature branch.
 2.  **Proposal**: Document the approach in `docs/brain/YYYY-MM-DD-feature-name.md` (Implementation Plan).
-3.  - **Discussion**: Present the proposal and wait for feedback/approval.
+3.  - **Approval (MANDATORY)**: Present the proposal and wait for explicit feedback/approval BEFORE starting implementation.
 4.  - **Clarification**: If an iteration is "expensive" (complex/time-consuming), ask for clarification *before* starting.
 5.  **Execution (TDD)**: Implement subtasks using TDD.
 Log progress and changes in the brain document.
 6.  **Walkthrough**: Document the final state/result in a `*-walkthrough.md` in `docs/brain/`.